 If your broadband is supplied via a phone line then odds-on you are using the Openreach network, regardless of which internet service provider you use.
-Openreach is a subsidiary of BT which runs the network infrastructure part of the business.
+Openreach is a subsidiary of BT that runs the network infrastructure part of the business.
 Openreach installs and maintains all the cabling, street cabinets and connections to the local exchanges.
 However you do not need to be a BT customer to be using its network of cables.
-Most broadband providers, with the exception of Virgin Media use the Openreach network to get broadband into your home.
+Most broadband providers, with the exception of Virgin Media, use the Openreach network to get broadband into your home.

 History of Openreach